trincot/lmc/README.md

 There is no flag for indicating a calculated value exceeded 999.
 Although it would make sense to somehow mark such an overflow, this is not specified, and so the only available flag, the negative flag, will *never* be touched by `ADD`, even if overflow occurs.

 The LMC offers only one way to get the current value of the negative flag: the `BRP` instruction will result in a branch when the negative flag is not set.
 This decision is *not* determined by the value in the accumulator (which cannot be negative), but only by the negative flag.
 And the negative flag does not play any role in any subsequent calculation: the accumulator value is taken as-is, without taking the flag into account.
 For example, this means that in theory it cannot be guaranteed that doing `SUB MAILBOX` followed by `ADD MAILBOX` will restore the accumulator value to what it was before the `SUB` was executed.
 In this implementation this "inconsistency" will not occur as the overflow wraps around, so -1 becomes 999 and 1000 becomes 0.
-But this behaviour should not be relied on.
+But this behaviour should not be relied upon.

 The `BRZ` instruction however looks at the actual value in the accumulator, to see if it is zero.
 In this implementation the negative flag plays no role in this instruction.
 Note that it is possible to arrive in a situation where both the negative flag is set, and the (undefined) accumulator's value happens to be 0.
 In this implementation that occurs when a `SUB` is followed by an `ADD` that brings the accumulator's value to 0.
 In general, the specification does not forbid an implementation to set the accumulator to zero when a `SUB` leads to overflow.